jackieeth/bitcoin-world-assets/README.md

 ## What we learned

-It is tricky to define the ownership of BTC blocks.
-We had to define Bitcoin World Assets with Uncommon Sats for highlighting this cryptographically valid and verifiable BTC asset class as well as visualizing it with popular BitFeed representation.
+We had to define **Bitcoin World Assets with Uncommon Sats** for highlighting this cryptographically valid and verifiable BTC asset class.
+To make BWAs more approachable, we had to visualize them in 2D and 3D as well as making their 3D data available for download so that world builders, game devs, or 3d developers can use these 3D data to build more on top of these assets.

 ## What's next for Bitcoin World Assets